 One can hardly pick up a newspaper these days without reading something about the economy; indeed, at times our media focus on little else.
 With an understanding of the basics of economics, regional and worldwide events that at one time seemed hard to understand become more clear and their economic effects more easily predicted.
 So, it’s no surprise to us that students are asking for courses in economics that give them a greater appreciation for economic theory and a greater understanding of our global economy.

-At Loras College, the Economics Department strives to instill in our students a strong sense of local and global awareness, concern, and participation that will help them to become contributing members of society.
+At Loras College, the Economics Program strives to instill in our students a strong sense of local and global awareness, concern, and participation that will help them to become contributing members of society.
 From our introductory and intermediate theory courses to our senior applications seminars, the Economics Department at Loras provides students, both majors and non-majors, with the breadth of experiences that support their liberal arts degree and help them to become active learners, individual thinkers, and effective decision makers.

-Department of Economics Mission Statement
+Economics Program Mission Statement

 The study of economics is the study of making choices, the study of decision making.
 It is a technique of thinking which helps us reach decisions.
 As a social science, economics is intended to help students to understand, think, and form opinions about and develop responses to the local, national, and global economic aspects of their lives.
 Towards that end, the economics department at Loras College offers courses for students who want to major or minor in economics or who wish to be exposed to the basic methodology and issues of economics.
 These courses help students become active learners, individual thinkers and communicators, and effective decision makers.
 In support of the liberal arts tradition, the department offers courses that fulfill general education requirements, as well as courses that are of service to other departments, notably: accounting, business, management, and international studies.
 As a department, we strive to instill in our students a strong sense of local and global awareness, concern, and participation that will help them to become contributing members of society.

 Evaluating sources of information.